 #22: Short Dark Brown to Blonde Ombre

 This short dark brown to blonde ombre features a flawless color melt effect.
-And, it looks beautiful on fine tresses!
-This trend offers a dark root, letting your natural locks grow out without constant dyeing.
+And it looks beautiful on fine tresses!
+This trend offers a dark root, letting your natural locks grow without constant dyeing.
 Work on styling your neck-length chop with waves because nothing beats a chic wavy bob.

 The melted color on this short hair is ideal for women who struggle to get to the salon for regular color services.
-If you are dark and would love to go lighter without the maintenance of traditional highlights, you can keep the roots natural and the color will grow out beautifully.
+If you are dark and would love to go lighter without maintaining traditional highlights, you can keep the roots natural, and the color will grow beautifully.

 #23: Light Brown to Blonde Ombre with Face-Framing Highlights

 Loose beach waves match this long light brown to blonde ombre with face-framing highlights.
 Lighter accents create a suave balayage finish.

 “I love how the pops of blonde show off the texture in her hair perfectly, and the blonde frame around her face pulls the whole look together,” states Hannah Moore, a balayage specialist from Statesville, NC.

 This look allows any lady to enjoy her color and grow into her style with less maintenance and less worry of having to come in and get her color touched up every 6-8 weeks.
 And in case you have naturally light hair, why not try a blonde to brunette ombre?

 This look is a natural creamy blonde ombre on brown hair by hairstylist Marion Castang of Vancouver, BC.
 “I like that it’s shiny and healthy.
 I also like that this bronde ombre hair looks natural,” Castang points out.